 When blockages, physical abnormalities, and symptom-causing diseases are ruled out, the absence of infection, when combined with pain or frequent urination, is the over-riding factor that can lead to a diagnosis of Interstitial Cystitis.

-Unfortunately, the triggers are not always detectable.
+Unfortunately, the triggers are not always identifiable.
 Interstitial Cystitis can affect otherwise healthy individuals for no apparent reason.
 However, it is likely that diet and lifestyle do play a part, and it has recently been accepted that previous antibiotic use for one or more bladder infections may kill E.Coli, but leave fragments of the bacteria bio-molecularly attached to lining of bladder and urinary tract.
 This can cause long-term irritation of the bladder, making it painful to fill the bladder completely, leading to frequent urination, gradual shrinking of the bladder, and the beginning of a cycle that can be very difficult to break.

 Finally, attend to dysbiosis in the gut using a quality probiotic.